tobyweston/blog/source/_posts/2015-07-03-scala-implicit-parameters.md

 description: ""
 ---

-As the name suggests, "implicits" allow you to omit calling methods or referencing variables directly but instead rely on the compiler to make the connections for you.
+Scala "implicits" allow you to omit calling methods or referencing variables directly but instead rely on the compiler to make the connections for you.
 For example, you could write a function to convert from and `Int` to a `String` and rather than call that function _explicitly_, you can ask the compiler to do it for you, _implicitly_.

 In the next few posts, we'll look at the different types of implicit bindings Scala offers and show some examples of when they can be useful.